Crime

 -

-Stronger fentanyl policies and training for law enforcement
+Stronger fentanyl policies and training for law enforcement to protect both our officers and the public from this dangerous chemical.

 -